 Institution Name Under Contract Since

 Bank of America 1983

-Bank of the West (3 rd Party Custodian) 1996
+Bank of the West (3rd Party Custodian) 1996

 Tri-Counties Bank 2011

-Union Bank of California 1999

 11000.
 Criteria for Selecting Brokers and Dealers

 In order to eliminate risk in making investments under this Policy, all investments will be made only through qualified brokers/dealers.
 All Broker/dealers that wish to become qualified bidders for investment transactions with the County shall submit a "Broker/Dealer Questionnaire" and all required documents set forth in this questionnaire.
 Broker/Dealers will be selected based upon fulfilling the requirements and upon the recommendation of the Treasurer and will be reviewed annually.
 Selection of broker/dealers from among the primary dealers, major money center banks and other firms shall be based upon the following criteria: